 Wait for Performance Improvements

 If Apple is developing a new version of the iPad mini, you can expect it to come with numerous performance improvements.
-In fact, we've already heard about two in particular.
+In fact, we've already heard about a few of them.

-According to Kuo, the iPad mini 6 will come with mini-LED backlighting.
-The company is reportedly bringing the technology to the iPad Pro line, a new 10.2-inch iPad, a new iPad Air 4, the MacBook Pro line, and the Mac Pro.
+According to Kuo, Apple's working on a new iPad mini with mini-LED backlighting.
+The company has brought the technology to the iPad Pro line and it could make an appearance on upcoming iPads, the MacBook Pro line, and the Mac Pro.

-So what does this mean for you?
+So what would a mini-LED display mean for you?
 Well, mini-LED has some advantages over the LCD and OLED displays you find on most devices.

 For one, they offer higher contrast.
 They're also less prone to some of the burn-in issues that often plague OLED displays.